 Dieback infested areas are signposted as a reminder to vehicles and pedestrians to keep away, unless access into these areas is necessary and undertaken in an approved manner.
-All vehicle entry and exits points to dieback infested areas as well as tracks adjacent to infested areas are to be appropriately signposted.
+All vehicle entry and exits points to dieback infested areas as well as tracks adjacent to infested areas are appropriately signposted.
 JAH will inspect signs annually.
-The 2014 assessment found no evidence of the pathogen being spread by vehicles.
+Apart from the new infestation in Precinct 1B, the 2017 assessment found no evidence of the pathogen being spread by vehicles.

-Pedestrian access into Conservation Precincts and dieback infested areas is generally restricted to management activities such as fauna surveys, weed control, etc. This allows for controls to be specified, such as restricting access during wet weather, when there is the greatest risk of dieback spread from footwear.
+Pedestrian access into Conservation Precincts and dieback infested areas is restricted to management activities such as fauna surveys, weed control, etc. This allows for controls to be specified, such as restricting access during wet weather, when there is the greatest risk of dieback spread from footwear.